-The development of spatially targeted light technologies have enabled researchers to control where the light illuminates the sample, such as an individual cell, making cellular-resolution optogenetics possible (Ronzitti et al. 2017).
+The development of spatially targeted light technologies has enabled the control of where light illuminates the sample, such as an individual cell, making cellular-resolution optogenetics possible (Ronzitti et al. 2017).

 What systems are available for cellular-resolution optogenetics?

-The simplest form of patterned illumination is done using a serial scanning method.
-A focused beam of light is directed to a specific region of the sample using a pair of galvanometer mirrors.
+Galvo-scanning uses a serial scanning method where a focused beam of light is directed to a specific region of the sample using a pair of galvanometer mirrors.

-This “galvo-based scanning” technique typically uses a high powered laser beam (either tunable or fixed-wavelength) for stimulation of opsins.
+This “galvo-based scanning” technique typically uses a high-powered laser beam (either tunable or fixed-wavelength) for optogenetic stimulation.
 The illumination is restricted to a single spot at a time, and the intensity of the spot follows a Gaussian distribution.
 Patterns more complex than a single spot are traced out on the sample by illuminating different points sequentially, commonly by raster or spiral scanning, which are each useful for different experimental conditions.

-Galvo-based scanning is particularly advantageous in that there is minimal loss of light intensity along the optical pathway.
-Therefore, the focused beam offers good illumination intensity onto the sample allowing the same system to be used for both light delivery and imaging.
+The advantage of galvo-scanning is the minimal loss of light intensity along the optical pathway.
+Therefore, the focused beam offers good illumination intensity onto the sample, allowing the same system to be used for both light delivery and imaging.
 Furthermore, the illumination is fairly uniform and is not susceptible to background interference from other light sources.

-Patterned illumination using a galvo-based scanning system is generally user-friendly and easy to integrate with existing systems, and can be used for both in vitro and in vivo head-fixed experiments.
-While the galvanometer mirrors themselves are not particularly expensive, the requirement for high powered lasers, which are a significant cost, as well as software for controlling the galvos mean that a fully constructed system can be expensive.
+Cellular-resolution optogenetics using a galvo-based scanning system is generally user-friendly and easy to integrate with existing systems and can be used for both in vitro and in vivo head-fixed experiments.
+While the galvanometer mirrors themselves are not particularly expensive, the requirement for high-powered lasers, which are a significant cost, and the software for controlling the galvos can lead to an expensive system.

-Parallel excitation, as in phase- and amplitude, spatial light modulation techniques, may be used.
+Parallel excitation, as in phase and amplitude, spatial light modulation techniques may be used for cellular-resolution optogenetics.
 Parallel excitation methods are more adaptable to a variety of experimental needs, as they allow simultaneous illumination of multiple diffraction-limited spots on the sample.

 Phase modulation commonly takes advantage of computer-generated holograms (CGHs) to stimulate multiple points at once.
 The desired illumination pattern is designed on a computer, after which the projection for patterned illumination is generated by a numerical algorithm that calculates the appropriate phase hologram.
 This hologram is then projected onto a spatial light modulator (SLM).
 A reference beam is reflected onto the SLM and through a set of imaging optics, to deliver a reconstructed illumination pattern onto the sample.

-Holographic systems have the advantage of being able to stimulate any number and shape of three dimensional patterns simultaneously onto the sample.
-Another advantage over galvo-based scanning, the holographic system offers far greater temporal resolution than can be achieved by serial scanning methods.
+Holographic systems have the advantage of being able to stimulate any number and shape of three-dimensional patterns simultaneously onto the sample.
+Another advantage compared to galvo-based scanning is the holographic system offers far greater temporal resolution than serial scanning methods.

-Holographic systems will require up to several minutes to calculate and generate new patterns.
+Holographic systems require up to several minutes to calculate and generate new patterns.
 This means for applications requiring quick or real-time pattern generation the holographic method would not be the most suitable.
-As the computation of a new holographic pattern may take minutes to produce, this method is not suitable for applications requiring real-time pattern generation, uploading, and activation.
+As the computation of new holographic patterns may take minutes to produce, this method is not suitable for applications requiring real-time pattern generation, uploading, and activation.

-While this system theoretically achieves good illumination intensity, in practice there are some concerns with efficiency.
+While this system theoretically achieves good illumination intensity, in practice, there are some efficiency concerns.
 Illumination spots are non-uniform, characterized by a bright focus with continuously diminishing intensity towards edges (Lutz et al. 2009).
-This results in poor contrast between illumination points and background, and hence poorly defined edges of illumination.
+This results in poor contrast between illumination points and background and, hence, poorly defined edges of illumination.

 The holographic system is the most costly and most difficult to integrate with existing systems.
-Holographic systems require a fair amount of expertise to use properly and can be very expensive, due in large part to the high cost of the component parts (lasers and SLM, as well as computer hardware and software).
+Holographic systems require a fair amount of expertise to use properly and can be very expensive, due in large part to the high cost of the parts (lasers and SLM, as well as computer hardware and software).
 There are also concerns with the lack of reliable precision and repeatability of the patterned illumination for the system, in particular with unintended speckling patterns.
-Holographic systems therefore require a significant level of expertise in order to create a working system for experimental use.
+Holographic systems, therefore, require a significant level of expertise to create a working system for experimental use.

-As with holographic pattern projection, DMD systems are able to stimulate multiple discrete ROIs simultaneously, allowing for parallel excitation of multiple cells while maintaining high contrast against the background.
+As with holographic pattern projection, DMD systems can stimulate multiple discrete ROIs simultaneously, allowing for parallel excitation of multiple cells while maintaining high contrast against the background.
 Because the micromirror array acts to reflect single pixels of light onto the sample, the illumination spot size on the sample is limited only by the objective lens and the number of micromirrors on the DMD chip.

-A key advantage of the system is the temporal precision (Wilt et al. 2009).
-Real-time pattern generation can also be achieved, and this is especially useful in closed loop experiments where a moving target is being tracked and a precise illumination pattern must be generated and delivered to the target.
+A key advantage of the system is temporal precision (Wilt et al. 2009).
+Real-time pattern generation can also be achieved, and this is especially useful in closed-loop experiments where a moving target is being tracked and a precise illumination pattern must be generated and delivered to the target.

-Unlike the galvo-scanner or the holographic projector, with a DMD illuminator virtually any light source (e.g. lasers, LEDs, Xenon, metal halide, etc.) can be used to illuminate the sample, making it the most versatile system that makes it easier for users to choose pretty much any wavelength for their application.
+Unlike the galvo-scanner or the holographic projector, a DMD illuminator can be used with virtually any light source (e.g. lasers, LEDs, Xenon, metal halide, etc.) to illuminate the sample, making it a versatile system.

-Typically DMD systems are most useful in studying the effect of activation of cell types in specific patterns (Blumhagen et al. 2011; Munch et al. 2009).
-DMDs have been widely used in in vitro, as well as in in vivo optogenetic experiments using organisms such as C. elegans (Leifer et al. 2011), zebrafish (Zhu et al. 2012), and mice, wherein optical access to the live, behaving animal is possible.
+Typically DMD systems are most useful for studying the effect of activation of cell types in specific patterns (Blumhagen et al. 2011; Munch et al. 2009).
+DMDs have been widely used for in vitro optogenetics, as well as in vivo optogenetic experiments using organisms such as C. elegans (Leifer et al. 2011), zebrafish (Zhu et al. 2012), and mice, wherein optical access to the behaving animal is possible.